This Policy is designed to assist you in understanding how Animal Aid collects, uses and safeguards the personal information that you provide.

 - When you make online or offline donations to Animal Aid we collect personal details so that we can process your donation and generate tax receipts.
 We will also pass your card details securely to our payment-processing partner as part of the payment process.
 We don’t store the details on our website or databases.

 - Providing personal details on online forms will allow us to get in contact and assist you with your enquiries

-- We require personal information when transacting an animal adoption, reclaim or council registration.
+- We require personal information when transacting an animal adoption, public stray, reclaim or council registration.
 Animal Aid will sight and record an owner’s personal and proof of identification details.
 These details are made available to local councils as a part of contractual requirements, including those detailed in The Domestic Animals Act, Local Laws Act or other Government policies.